xC0dex/APIWeaver/README.md

 ## Getting Started

-Getting up and running with APIWeaver is simple.
-Follow these steps to integrate it into your .NET 9+ application:
+Getting up and running with APIWeaver is simple:

 1. **Install the NuGet package**